It’s never too early to think about next year’s taxes.

 The amount of qualified adoption expenses raise to $14,300 in comparison to $14,080 for the 2019 tax year.

-Although it may seem like the next tax season is light years away, we advise you stay up to date with the 2020 tax changes so your tax return isn’t a surprise.
+Although it may seem like the next tax season is light years away since it is delayed until February 12, we advise you stay up to date with the 2020 tax changes.
+This prevents your tax return from being a surprise.

-Our 2020 tax application will be launched on January 1st.
-All you need to do is create an account, ensure that you gather your income statements so you can enter your tax information, and submit your account for e-file when tax season rolls around.
+All you need to do is create an account, ensure that you gather your income statements so you can enter your tax information, and submit your account for e-file.